-Do you have a health warranty?return to the top
+Do you have a health warranty?

 We do our very best to ensure that every puppy we produce has the best chance for a very long healthy life and we pride ourselves on our success.
 Every puppy we sell has been examined by a licensed veterinarian.
 Your puppy comes to you warranted for 24 months from the date of birth.